-- Not informing the parents/guardians about students who are making failing or very low grades. - Not permitting students to make up work when they are absent. - Embarrassing the student in front of the rest of the class with ridicule. - Remarks to the student to be delivered (2nd hand) to their parents/guardians. - Comments to the rest of the class about another student or another staff person. - The use of unreasonable consequences or physical punishment in any form. - Excessive amount of work connected with assignments. - Comparison of siblings. - Placing stigma on the entire group (e.g. This is the poorest group I ever had...) - Loss of self-control (yelling) - Ignoring bullying behaviors and/or failing to report.
+- Not permitting students to make up work when they are absent. - Embarrassing the student in front of the rest of the class with ridicule. - Remarks to the student to be delivered $(2^{nd} hand)$ to their parents/guardians. - Comments to the rest of the class about another student or another staff person. - The use of unreasonable consequences or physical punishment in any form. - Excessive amount of work connected with assignments. - Comparison of siblings. - Placing stigma on the entire group (e.g. This is the poorest group I ever had...) - Loss of self-control (yelling) - Ignoring bullying behaviors and/or failing to report. - DO NOT use YouTube for music or movies, nor other websites or platforms that are not prescribed by the lesson plans or building administrator.

-Remember you are the adult and need to be the one to handle the situation so the child/children do not feel self-conscious.
+Remember you are the adult and need to be the one to handle the situation so the child/children do not feel selfconscious.